Dehghanni/Teofl/Writing.md

 Seek knowledge from the cradle to the grave, as the old saying goes.

-Governments had better impose stringent restrictions on … companies
+(As the biggest organization in the country,) governments had better impose stringent restrictions on … companies

 Governments had better use revenues from environmentally related taxes to provide incentives for green activities or to establish recycling companies.